rsms/move/web/library.md

 - `shift() → value` — Removes the first element from an array and returns that element.

-- `reduce(^(previousValue, currentValue, index, o) → value, initialValue=undefined) → value` — Apply a function simultaneously against two values of the array (from left-to-right) as to reduce it to a single value.
+- `reduce(^(previousValue, currentValue, index, o) → value, initialValue:undefined) → value` — Apply a function simultaneously against two values of the array (from left-to-right) as to reduce it to a single value.

-- `reduceRight(^(previousValue, currentValue, index, o) → value, initialValue=undefined) → value` — Apply a function simultaneously against two values of the array (from right-to-left) as to reduce it to a single value.
+- `reduceRight(^(previousValue, currentValue, index, o) → value, initialValue:undefined) → value` — Apply a function simultaneously against two values of the array (from right-to-left) as to reduce it to a single value.

 - `reverse() → list` — Reverses the order of the elements of an array — the first becomes the last, and the last becomes the first.
 This function does not create a new list, but modifies the calling list in place.

-- `slice(startIndex, endIndex=@length) → ` — Extracts a section of an array and returns a new array.
+- `slice(startIndex, endIndex:@length) → ` — Extracts a section of an array and returns a new array.

 - `some(^(value, index, o) → true|false) → true|false` — Returns true if at least one element in this array satisfies the provided testing function.

-- `sort(^(value1, value2) → number =undefined) → list` — Sorts the elements of an array.
+- `sort(^(value1, value2) → number:undefined) → list` — Sorts the elements of an array.
 This function does not create a new list, but modifies the calling list in place.

 - `splice(index, howMany[, element1[, ...[, elementN]]]) → list` — Adds and/or removes elements from an array.
 Returns the caller.